Product Management buzzwords and what they mean

 Now, the onboarding includes various metrics such as the rate at which the users completes the onboarding and how long it will take to complete all the necessary elements of the onboarding journey.

 KPI or Key Performance Indicator is one of the most used terms in product management.
-It includes various metrics for measuring the success of the product.
+It includes various product management metrics for measuring the success of the product.

 Hence, KPI is crucial to determine the success or failure, get feedback and improve the product.